knpuniversity/oauth/knpu/authorization-code.rst

 account, which automatically logs us in.

 The site is fully-functional, with database tables ready to keep track of how many eggs each farmer has collected.
-The only missing pieces is OAuth: getting the access token for each user so that we can make an API request to count their eggs.
+The only missing piece is OAuth: getting the access token for each user so that we can make an API request to count their eggs.

-Go ahead and register for an account.

 Redirecting to Authorize
 ------------------------